suhininalex/IdeaClonePlugin/index.md

-This is a plugin for IDE IntelliJ IDEA 2017+.
+This is a plugin for an IDE IntelliJ IDEA 2017+.
-It provides both on-the-fly inspection and action to find all duplicates in source code.
+It provides on-the-fly inspection in a source code.

 #### Main features

-- Ability to look for exact clones and clones with renamed tokens
+- Searching exact clones and clones with renamed tokens
-- Ability to analyze huge projects (millions lines of code)
+- Analyzing huge projects (millions lines of code)
-- Ability to provide clone inspections on-the-fly
+- Providing clone inspections on-the-fly
-- Ability to analyze Java/Kotlin files
+- Analyzing Java/Kotlin files

 #### Warning